 The estimated reading time for this post is 3 minutes

 Whether your teeth have been damaged in an accident or you simply want to boost your overall appearance, cosmetic dentistry can completely restore and improve the look of your smile.
-There are many different types of treatments that can meet varying comfort levels and aesthetic needs.
+There are many different reasons you may need cosmetic dentistry, and there are several different types of treatments that can meet your aesthetic and oral health needs.

 2. Dental Bonding

 For minor shape and aesthetic issues like gaps, cracks, and chips, dental bonding is an affordable and quick choice.
 Since it uses resin and not porcelain, it’s not as durable as veneers.
 Therefore, it is more prone to breakage and stains.
 However, dental bonding does provide an affordable solution to minor problems like gaps and chipped teeth.

 Dental bonding is made from a tooth-colored resin and it blends in with your natural teeth.
 Dental bonding is frequently compared to veneers and it is often seen as a more cost-effective option.

 Tooth whitening is a procedure that can produce “instant” results.
 Instead of spending months (and hundreds of dollars) on take-home whitening kits, professional whitening at the dental office offers a one-and-done experience.